oneeve8/kobble-data/content/The Mysteries of Light.md

 The 2nd Mystery of Light
 The Wedding at Cana

-On the third day there
+On the third day there was a wedding in Cana of Galilee, and the mother of Jesus was
 :::
 ::: slide
 Our Father who art in Heaven,